Profile information Member settings

 Get started

-What is an appropriate policy document?
+What are appropriate policy documents?

-An Appropriate policy document (APD) is a document outlining the organisation’s compliance measures and retention policies for special category 'sensitive' personal data (eg information about racial/ethnic origin, physical/mental health, sexual life and biometrics) and criminal offence data (eg criminal convictions and offences or related security measures).
-For more information, read Compliance for DPIAs.
+Appropriate policy documents (APDs) are documents outlining organisations’ compliance measures (ie actions and strategies an organisation puts in place to adhere to data protection laws) and retention policies for special category 'sensitive' personal data (eg information about racial/ethnic origin, physical/mental health, sexual life and biometrics) and criminal offence data.
+APDs can be fairly short as they supplement longer DPIAs.

 What does an APD cover?